chinchay/gesvLapack/README.md

 - `A` and `B` are **SQUARE** matrices, bothe of the order `n`.

 ## Goals
-- Reduce the number of allocations, and time solving
+- Reduce the number of allocations, and calculation time

 ## Where to use it
 - Intended for iterative processes, e.g. self-consistent equations.
 See tests directory.